 13. Storage and Parking Issues

 RV storage is an essential factor to deal with.
 You do not spend thousands of dollars only to get your RV damaged while staying idle.
-If you intend on full-time RV living, you may skip this part, but it is a matter of concern for you if you plan on occasional trips.
+If you intend on full-time RV living, you may skip this part, but it is a matter of concern if you plan occasional trips.

 On the other hand, some facilities do offer fully covered storage spaces for RVs.
 However, these facilities are comparatively more expensive.

-14. Nature Can be Unpredictable.
+14. Nature Can be Unpredictable

 Secondly, always have a list of places where you might find shelter in extreme weather conditions.